Alveo/hcsvlab-docs/WebAppDevSetup.md

 **Create a new Virtual Machine**

 Once the Ubuntu image is downloaded open Virtualbox and click to create a new vm.
-Give it some appropriate name such as HCSVLab, set its type to "Linux" and version to "Ubuntu (64-bit)".
+Give it some appropriate name such as HCSvLab, set its type to "Linux" and version to "Ubuntu (64-bit)".
 Allocate the VM at least 2048 mb of RAM, and use the default options to create a dynamically allocated physical hard disk.

 Configure the settings of the VM within Virtualbox to have two network adapters.
 The first should be a bridged adapter and the second a Host-only adapter.
 This will allow the vm to access the internet and allow ssh'ing into the vm from the host machine.

-To make development easier it is handy to clone the HCSVLAB repository onto the host machine (desktop) and set up a shared drive to the cloned repo.
+To make development easier it is handy to clone the HCSvLab repository onto the host machine (desktop) and set up a shared drive to the cloned repo.
 This allows code changes to be made to the cloned repo within the desktop and still have the changes take effect within the vm.
 When creating the shared drive ensure to enable the settings "Make permanent" and "Auto mount".

 Once the virtual machine has been created start it up and select the downloaded Ubuntu image file when prompted for a virtual disk.
 Run through the Ubuntu setup, making sure to give the user a memorable name and password ("devel" is normally used as it aligns with our server environments).
 Once setup is complete and you have logged in install guest additions onto the vm by clicking "Devices > Insert Guest Additions CD Image" within the Virtualbox menu toolbar and follow the instructions within the VM.
 Once guest additions are installed add your Ubuntu user to the vboxsf group so that they can access the shared folder: